 There are two tutorial options described here.
 The first is a segmentation of a tooth, which is quite simple and insightful.
-It is found in the BioMesh3D guide.

-The other is the official Seg3D tutorial, which is much more detailed in its decription of the capabilities of Seg3D.
-This tutorial uses cardiac scans to describe many tools of Seg3D then uses those tools and guides the reader through the segmentation of a brain.
+It is found in the BioMesh3D tutorial.
+The other is the official, though not yet updated, Seg3D tutorial, which is much more detailed in its decription of the capabilities of Seg3D.
+This second tutorial uses cardiac scans to describe many tools of Seg3D then uses those tools and guides the reader through the segmentation of a brain.
 Both are very useful, however for a quick and simply walkthrough of the segmentation process, we suggest the reader to try the tooth segmentation first.